top of page

 There are three recognized types of doctors in ancient Mesopotamia.
 The asu treat illness or injury objectively, using plants or medical methods known to get results.

 The asipu are the exorcists, using magic and supernatural methods such as demonic communication.
 The barû (baru) or seers are experts in divination.
-A combination of practitioners and techniques are often used to identify and treat disease.
+A combination of practitioners and techniques is often used to identify and treat disease.

-Asipu healers of disease are specially trained to deal with demons.
-They know which demons are associated with which illness.
 Cures, spells, incantations and treatments are documented, collected and studied.
 It takes many years for a person to become an exorcist.

 Some herbs and plants have curative properties against demon infestation.
 They might be taken with other ingredients, chewed, brewed, burned, inhaled or used in potions, oils, ointments, enemas or poultice.